Triellis/Enchanted-Oasis/docs/DBCollections.md

 	seenBy: string[], // array of user ids,
 	seenByCount: number, // number of users who ave seen this notification
-	creatorId: string ,// id of the user who created this notification audience : "Students"| "Faculty" | "Both" // audience of the notification }
+	creatorId: string ,// id of the user who created this notification
+	creatorName: string, // name of the user who created this notification audience : "Students"| "Faculty" | "Both" // audience of the notification }
 ```